nickzoic/nick.zoic.org/art/esp32-meshkit-button-micropython/index.md

 Here it is without the case.
 This is a mini header, 2 x 3 pins at 0.05" / 1.27mm pitch.
-I can totally understand why manufacturers want to go to a connector an eighth the volume of the common 0.1" header, and I'd love to see a standardized header for serial programming ports.
+I can totally understand why manufacturers want to go to a connector an eighth the volume of the more common 0.1" headers, and I'd love to see a standardized header for serial programming ports.
 But these connectors are pretty rare in hobbyist land still, so it'd be great to include one in the box for those of us living a long way from the markets of